akeneo/pim-helpcenter/content/md/productivity/manage-your-projects.md

 - you do not need it anymore
 - some settings have changed: locale and/or channel so you need to create a new project

-Drag your mouse over the project’s label, the project will be greyed out and two small icons will appear on the right side.
+Here are the different steps:

-Click on the red cross icon to delete the project.
+1. Click on the `...` nearby `Views/Projects` selector

-Once you click on the red cross icon, a confirmation window is prompted:
+1. Select `Projects`
+1. In the projects drop down, select your project
-- Click on `Yes, delete project` to definitely remove the project
+1. Click on `...` and select `Delete project` to definitely remove the project
+1. A confirmation window is prompted to allow you to `Confirm` or `Cancel` your action.

 ::: danger
 Be aware this operation cannot be reverted.